As an Amazon Associate we may earn from qualifying purchases.

 Bonus #3: Books with Real or Realistic Pictures

 Reading with your child is one of the greatest ways to bond together and help them develop the skill of language.
 Reading to a child from the moment they are born is highly recommended!
 Soft books have been developed to read to newborns and aid their development.

 Montessori encouraged parents and educators to teach children about the concrete world first.
 In other words, we should teach them about real things that they’ll see in the world around them.

 This helps children understand their world and have a great base to work from before they delve into fairytales, Disney characters, and fantastical stories.
 The concrete stage lasts from birth until age 6.

 Luckily, there are plenty of baby books that meet these standards.
 Find books that show real pictures of objects, such as different foods, animals, or people.

 Also, books that have realistic pictures or beautiful artwork are great options.
 Search for baby books that have pictures of great works of art, or realistically illustrated books of songs.

-With these 7 Montessori baby toys, you’ll be ready to give your baby the best prepared environment possible.
+With these 7 Montessori baby toys (plus bonus items), you’ll be ready to give your baby the best prepared environment possible.

 You are the most important part of your baby’s prepared environment.
 Your love, support, and role as a teacher and guide will lead your infant into childhood and beyond.
 We wish you the best as you prepare for the arrival of your little one!